 mysql -u user_name -p --database=db_name --host=rds_hostname --port=rdsport --batch -e "select * from table_name" | sed 's/t/","/g;s/^/"/;s/$/"/;s/n//g' > file_name

-Step 2: Preparing Amazon Aurora data
+Step 2: Preparing Amazon Aurora Data

-You need to make sure the target BigQuery table is perfectly aligned with source Aurora table, specifically column sequence and data type of columns.
+You need to make sure the target BigQuery table is perfectly aligned with the source Aurora table, specifically column sequence and data type of columns.

 You can use the bq command-line tool to upload the files to your datasets, adding schema and data type information.
 In GCP quickstart guide you can find the syntax of bq command line.
 Iterate through this process as many times as it takes to load all of your tables into BigQuery.